“Two souls dwell, alas, in my breast’ (Faust I)

 Eva says:

-I still have my difficulties there.
+I still have my difficulties with that.

 ___________________________________________________________________________________________